sanfinity-Iot/openremote/Developer-Guide:-Docker-compose-profiles.md

 * manager - Runs the OpenRemote Manager (by default depends on postgresql and keycloak)
 * postgresql - PostgreSQL DB
 * keycloak - Keycloak identity provider service
+* map - tileserver-gl service that is used for serving raster map tiles (only needed for UI components/apps that use mapbox-js)

 # Docker compose profiles
 Docker compose profiles (Docker Compose `.yml` files) are used to configure and start required services; the standard profiles are located in the profile folder of the main [OpenRemote repository](https://github.com/openremote/openremote/tree/master/profile).